Dewalt-arch/pimpmyadlab/readme.md

     - Enter the Hydra-DC Administrator username and password when prompted to join domain Marvel when prompted
     - Reboots automatically

-  - If the machine rebooted after being prompted for the Administrator Username and Password to join the domain
+  - If the workstation vm rebooted automatically
     - Setup is complete!

   - If the machine did not reboot automatically :